-In his first 100 days on the job as the new president and CEO of National Waste & Recycling Association (NWRA), an Arlington, Virginia-based organization championing the waste and recycling industry, Michael E. Hoffman has traveled the country visiting NWRA chapters and waste industry vendors.
+In his first 100 days on the job as president and CEO of National Waste & Recycling Association (NWRA), an Arlington, Virginia-based organization championing the waste and recycling industry, Michael E. Hoffman has traveled the country visiting NWRA chapters and waste industry vendors.
 As part of those travels, he’s been in and out of landfills and material recovery facilities, he’s gotten to operate every piece of construction equipment on the Volvo CE lot, he’s driven the Volterra, McNeilus’ electric refuse vehicle, and much more.

 “I love kicking tires and seeing the operations and getting the story out,” Hoffman says.
+Waste Today spoke with Hoffman about his first three months on the job.

 Waste Today (WT): When you were brought on at NWRA, you described an “unprecedented opportunity to bring heightened focus to advocacy and safety for the environmental services industry.”
 How are you working toward those objectives in your role?

-Michael Hoffman (MH): I think we’ve played a lot of defense over the last 10 or 12 years, and we need to shift into a mixture of defense and offense.
+Michael E. Hoffman (MEH): I think we’ve played a lot of defense over the last 10 or 12 years, and we need to shift into a mixture of defense and offense.
 You’re never going to have no defense, because you'll have something happen at a committee level that comes out of left field and you have to react to it, and that's defense, but being proactive is trying to figure out where the puck's going and getting in front of that.

 You'll see changes that have been made in the association.
 In this first 100 days, we've added a senior vice president of communications.
 We've raised the bar on our communications effort, and we are going to take a far more proactive role in the messaging that comes out of the industry.